Popularity ranking · United States

-This curated ranking covers the 66 largest thrillers in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
-Seven (1995 film), Tattoo (2002 film) and Inglourious Basterds lead the list with a combined estimated audience of 13M people.
-Across all 66 entries the average audience size is 1.1M, and the largest, Seven (1995 film), reaches around 4.6M people in United States.
+This curated ranking covers the 65 largest thrillers in United States, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
+Scarface (1983 film), Seven (1995 film) and Tattoo (2002 film) lead the list with a combined estimated audience of 16M people.
+Across all 65 entries the average audience size is 1.1M, and the largest, Scarface (1983 film), reaches around 6.5M people in United States.
 Audience size is the estimated number of unique people in United States who actively engage with each thriller, derived from search demand signals.
 Rankings reflect search-behavior signals collected across United States and are refreshed weekly.

 Last updated: